belle2/basf2/tracking/doc/trackFinding/ckf.rst

 This marks the beginning of the combinatorial part in CKF.
 In the following steps the relations are followed to build the tracks.
 However, the implementation of the two steps can vary.
 For both the :ref:`SVD to PXD CKF<tracking_svd2pxd_ckf>` and the :ref:`CDC to SVD CKF<tracking_cdc2svd_ckf>` the relations are created all at once at the beginning, while for the :ref:`SVD to CDC CKF<tracking_svd2cdc_ckf>` and the :ref:`ECL to CDC CKF<tracking_ecl2cdc_ckf>` the relations are only build step by step ("on-the-fly") to reduce the number of possible combinations significantly, as far less relations between individual hit-bases states are created.
 Note that during the relation creation it is possible to "jump" over a layer if the setup allows for this.
 This might be necessary to account for e.g. insensitive or noisy detector parts, e.g. where sensors are stitched together, broken electronics, etc.

 The relation creation is followed by a *tree search*.
-Beginning with the track-based *seed state** all related hit-bases states are probed.
+Beginning with the track-based *seed state* all related hit-bases states are probed.
 The *seed state* marks the beginning of a *path* that is followed, and over time more and more states are added to the path.
 In the terminology of the CKF, the current state is the *parent state*, or just referred to as *current state*, while all the states to be probed, i.e. the candidates, are referred to as *child states*.
-Each child state is probed individually using a set of filters, and if it is found to be worthy child state by passing all filters and being among the ``n`` best candidates, it is added to the pat* which is then used as the next parent state and all the hit-states related to the last state in the path are the next child states to be probed.
+Each child state is probed individually using a set of filters, and if it is found to be worthy child state by passing all filters and being among the ``n`` best candidates, it is added to the path* which is then used as the next parent state and all the hit-states related to the last state in the path are the next child states to be probed.
 This process continues until no more states can be added to a given path, either because we leave the current detector (= we are at the innermost or outermost layer of that detector, depending on the direction), or because no more child states are available e.g. because the current state is a dead end (bad path) or because the current detector has insensitive or inefficient regions in the direction of extrapolation.
 As the ``n`` best candidates can be added to a path in each step, a tree is build for each track-based seed state.
 Hence the name *tree search*.
 In the end, only the best final paths are considered for a final check.

 As the relation creation before, the tree search differs for the CKFs.
 In the two cases where all relations are built at the beginning, all relations are available at the start of the tree search so the trees are just traversed based on the relations.
 In the two cases where the relations are build on-the-fly, the relation creation is embedded in the tree search: at the end of the current path, possible child states are defined and probed immediately.